 East Asian Business MSc

-The MSc in East Asian Business, combines comparative study of East Asian economic development and East Asian business environments with options focusing individually on China, Japan or Korea.
+The East Asian Business MSc, combines comparative study of East Asian economic development and East Asian business environments with options focusing individually on China, Japan or Korea.

 Units will address such questions as: